 The main tab of the AFDM provides visualization and access to the data of the monitor.
 The top bar shows the name of the system and a menu with a series of tabs.
 The tabs provide access to the different parts of the AFDM.
 This includes tabs for current conditions, short-term forecasts, seasonal forecasts, help, etc.

 Current Conditions – This tab shows a summary of current conditions and the latest forecast.

-Short-term Forecasts - This analysis tab shows detailed information on current and short-term (7-day) forecast conditions, with a focus on hydrological variables at national and district scale, and streamflow at a series of points of interest.
+Country Summary - This analysis tab shows detailed information on current and short-term (7-day) forecast conditions, with a focus on hydrological variables at continental and national scale, and streamflow at a series of points of interest.